RobinMvukulu/Programming/Witch_Quest/README.txt

 ========================================
- Witch: The Survivor Quest (Windows build)
+Summoner's Wrath (Windows build)
 ========================================

 Version: Alpha
-Release Date: [21/08/2025]
+Release Date: [22/08/2025]
 Status: Sandbox

 ----------------------------------------
  About
 ----------------------------------------
-This is an early sandbox build of *Witch: The Survivor Quest*.
+This is an early sandbox build of *Summoner's Wrath*.
 The purpose of this release is to give the Opportunity to users to test core mechanics, gather feedback,
 and showcase the progress of the project.